byronpendason/byronpendason.github.io/young_penda.md

 Penda rose to his feet cautiously, looking around to see what had hit him.
 He saw a beast in the form of a human, but twice as big, with skin that looked like stone covered with splotches of moss.

-"Who are you, that you dare invade *my* home?" the creature asked.
+"Who are you, that you dare invade *my* home?" the creature asked angrily.

 "I am Penda, the son of Pybba, and the trespassing was not intentional.
 I'm just trying to make my way to my uncle's place."